dustinblackman/oatmeal.nvim/README.md

 ![oatmeal](.github/banner.png)

-> Terminal UI to chat with large language models (LLM) using different model backends, and direct integration with Neovim!
+> Terminal UI to chat with large language models (LLM) using different model backends, and with a plugin for Neovim!

 - [Overview](#Overview)
 - [Install](#Install)